-Each stockbroker will have their own fee structure and thus, you should also check this before making a purchase.
+Each broker will have their own fee structure and thus, you should also check this before making a purchase.
 In most cases, this will be in the form of commission, and is usually charged when you both buy and sell the asset.

 Forex brokers usually offer a full range of tradable pairings, which is usually determined by majors, minors and exotics.
 Majors are strong currency pairings that always contain the USD on one side.
 Minors are also strong currency pairings, but they don’t need to contain the USD.
 Exotic currencies contain emerging currencies from weaker economies.

 If you believe the currency listed on the left-hand side of pairing will rise in value, then you’ll want to ‘buy’ the pairing.
 Alternatively, if you think the currency of the right-hand side of the pairing will rise in value, then you’ll need to ‘sell’ it.

 The position size is the amount of money you want to risk per ‘point’.
 For example, if you risk $10 per point, and the pairing rises in your favor by 20 points, then you would make a profit of $200.

 Forex stands for ‘Foreign Exchange’.
 It is also commonly referred to as ‘FX’.

 This is entirely dependant on how you set up your trade.
 Keeping position sizes low and free from liquidity will reduce your exposure, as will installing sensible stop-losses.